-Igor Lamba, who impressed the audiences not only with his powerful yet almost silent performance in “The Divine Comedy”, but also with two pantomimes, “The Soul of a Clown” and “A Lesson in the School for Clowns”, and two very successful master classes, received the Grand Prix of the festival.
+Igor Lamba impressed the audiences not only with his powerful yet almost silent performance in “The Divine Comedy”, but also with two pantomimes, “The Soul of a Clown” and “A Lesson in the School for Clowns”, and two very successful master classes, received the Grand Prix of the festival.

-The strongest category in the festival was traditionally that of the singers, many of whom were pupils of Evgenia Terentieva, the composer, pianist, singer and the director and owner of the International Academy Musica Nova.
-More than twenty young and more mature performers from different countries demonstrated their professionalism and dedication and felt as true stars, as their competition was taking place on a large stage accompanied by a spectacular video show of stars and galaxies.
+The strongest category in the festival was traditionally that of the singers, many of whom were pupils of Evgenia Terentieva, the composer, pianist, singer, and the director and owner of the International Academy Musica Nova.
+More than twenty young and more mature performers from different countries demonstrated their professionalism and dedication and felt like true stars, as their competition was taking place on a large stage accompanied by a spectacular video show of stars and galaxies.
 The first prizes in the different age categories among the singers were awarded to Emily and Shelly Gluzman from Israel and to Ekaterina Alieva and Alihan Ishumratov from the UK.
-The performances were judged by a very respected jury panel, which included well-known theatre critics, directors, actors and musicians.
-Among them were the composer, singer and head of the department of modern music at the Academy Musica Nova Alexa Pol, the actor Oleg Hill, the actress, director and drama tutor Elena Knight, the theatre critic Natalia Kolosova, the choreographer and actress Katrina Vasilieva, the director Tatiana Dittrich, the artist Tim Canliffe and the photographer Zbignew Mroz.
+The performances were judged by a very respected jury panel, which included well-known theatre critics, directors, actors, and musicians.
+Among them were the composer, singer, and head of the department of modern music at the Academy Musica Nova Alexa Pol, the actor Oleg Hill, the actress, director, and drama tutor Elena Knight, the theatre critic Natalia Kolosova, the choreographer and actress Katrina Vasilieva, the director Tatiana Dittrich, the artist Tim Cunliffe and the photographer Zbigniew Mroz.

-At the end of the festival the participants were given diplomas, memorable presents, trophies and money prizes.
+At the end of the festival, the participants were given diplomas, memorable presents, trophies, and money prizes.
 Never before had the festival welcomed such a great diversity of performers, who enriched each other with the opportunity to explore the cultural traditions of different countries and for some of them to have a taste of what it is like to perform among professionals.
-Although the festival was considered as experimental by the organizers, it proved to be a true success, and we look forward to new events organised by Evgenia Terentieva and her International Music Academy and Productions Agency Musica Nova.
+Although the festival was considered as experimental by the organizers, it proved to be a true success, and we look forward to new events organized by Evgenia Terentieva and her International Music Academy and Productions Agency Musica Nova.